jschrier/blog/_posts/2024-01-16-GPT-4-does-acid-(base-chemistry).md

 ### Reflect and calculate

-Now give the bot a calculator again:
+Now give the bot a calculator along with asking it to reflect on its answer:

 ```mathematica
 reflectAndCalculate = LLMConfiguration[